 The Tax Department is responsible for obtaining, developing, analyzing, and maintaining records necessary for the appraisal, assessment, billing, collection, and listing of taxes associated with real and personal property within the jurisdiction of the County and municipalities according to the state of North Carolina General Statutes.
 The Tax Department is required to provide information and research as well as maintain records for the North Carolina Department of Revenue.

 The Tax Department has three functional offices made up of Assessing, Collections, and Land Records.

 The Assessing Office is responsible for assessing all real property located in Duplin County.
 A state-mandated revaluation of all real property is conducted at least once every eight years, the Board of Commissioners voted in 2017 to perform a county wide revaluation every 4 years.
 Each year, building permits are reviewed for new construction and additions to existing structures.
 The appraisal staff assists property owners and the public with questions about value.
 They are also responsible for processing applications for Land Use Value.
-The next county-wide reappraisal will again be conducted by state certified appraisers and is effective January 1, 2022.
+The next county-wide reappraisal will again be conducted by state certified appraisers and is scheduled to be effective January 1, 2024.

 The Assessing Office is also responsible for the proper listing and discovery of all personal property, business personal property, and motor vehicles located in or taxable by Duplin County.
 The Assessing Office is responsible for assigning the fair market value (retail) of such property for tax billing purposes.
 Assessing employees can assist you with questions regarding ownership, situs, description and value of personal property.
 Along with property listing and assessing, the Assessing Office processes applications for the Senior Citizen/Disability/Veterans exclusion as outlined in the North Carolina General Statute; conducts audits of all personal and business personal property accounts; and maintains the mailing addresses as submitted by the taxpayers or by the Department of Motor Vehicles for all personal property, business personal property and motor vehicle accounts.